Broken Garage Door Spring: Repair or Replace Guide

 Can I repair a broken garage door spring myself?

-Fixing a garage door spring is not a DIY project.
-It’s best to get help from a professional due to safety risks.
+Fixing a broken garage door spring is not safe for DIY.
+It’s best to get a professional to avoid risks.

 What is the repair process for a broken garage door spring?

-For extension springs, the repair work includes lifting the door, taking out the old spring, and putting in a new one.
-Torsion springs are more complicated.
-They need an expert to release the tension and replace them carefully.
+For extension springs, the fix involves lifting the door and replacing the old spring with a new one.
+Torsion springs are more complex.
+They need a pro to safely replace them.

 How much does garage door spring repair or replacement cost?

-Repair or replacing a garage door spring costs between 0 to 0.
-The total is influenced by the type of spring, the weight and size of the door, and any extra parts needed.
+Repairing or replacing a garage door spring costs between $150 to $350.
+The price depends on the spring type, door size, and any extra parts needed.